SumanSKulkarni/NetworkComputation/README.md

 Folder 'Fig5' contains scripts that train ANNs on the decision-making tasks examined in our paper.
 It also contains a script that then calculates the affordance landscape of the recurrent weight matrices over training.

-Folder 'FigS6' contains scripts that produce the figures in SI Figure S6 (the cost of producing oscillations on networks)
+%Folder 'FigS6' contains scripts that produce the figures in SI Figure S6 (the cost of producing oscillations on networks)

 Folder 'FigS7' contains scripts that produce the figures in SI Figure S7